SFH-Foundation/sfhfoundation/docs/gatherings-volunteer/index.md

 <img class="quran-m" src="./img/m_furqan_25_15.png" />

-Say, &quot;Is that better or the Garden of Eternity which is promised to the reverent.
-It will be for them a reward and destination.
+Say, &quot;Is that better or the Garden of Eternity which is promised to the reverent?
+It will be for them a reward and destination.&quot;

 <a href="https://quran.com/31/28" target="_blank" rel="noopener noreferrer">31:28</a>